 No products in the cart.

-Lettuce and other greens
+Vertical gardening with Lettuce and other greens

+They make great candidates for vertical gardening but tend to need greater depth.
 Choose varieties with shorter roots for best results in vertical gardening systems since standard length carrots tend to get stunted if the planter isn’t deep enough.
 There are many short root varieties to choose from including Little Finger, Scarlet Nantes, Thumbelina, Caroline, Parmex, and many others.
 Make sure your soil is loose to encourage good drainage.
 Partial sun is fine for carrots since they are a root crop.